 Four of the most important general policies that you must adhere to when writing ads are:

 - Do not use offensive language or profanity.

 - Do not advertise illegal products.

-- Use correct style and grammar in your ads and avoid common mistakes such as more than one exclamation mark per sentence, repeated or unnecessary punctuation, or repeated words.
+- Use correct style and grammar in your ads and avoid common mistakes such as exclamation points in ad titles, repeated or unnecessary punctuation, or repeated words.

 The following are several other policies and practices that you should commit to memory.